frouty/freepbx_config/README.md

 Module                         Description                              Use Count
 res_timing_timerfd.so          Timerfd Timing Interface                 1
 1 modules loaded

+## Comment changer le msg de la voicemail
+I'm going to assume you want a standard message played for everybody's extension.
+The good news is that it's fairly simple, the bad news is that it has to be done individually for each extension,

+For each extension...

+- 1     Create an announcement using your pre recorded message.
+Note: Make sure you understand the format requirements for uploaded audio.

+- 2    Point the announcement fail over to the appropriate VM box for that extension.

+- 3    On the extension setup page, point the Unavailable and Busy fail overs to the above created announcement.

+TODO

 This greeting is in the users base directory of their voicemail (see /var/spool/asterisk/voicemail)